-Your partner may refuse to leave, which is often the case due to the sense of entitlement they have and was the case with my ex-partner.
+Your partner may refuse to leave, which is often the case due to the sense of entitlement they have, and this was the case with my ex-partner.
 He refused to leave the house until he was made to because we sold it and the only reason he did leave was that he received a lot of money from the sale of the house.

 You will have moments of doubt and blame, a professional will be able to guide you through the trauma and onto your life of freedom.

-Unfortunately, therapy is expensive and not in everyone’s budget.
+Unfortunately, therapy is expensive and not within everyone’s budget.
 Finances are often tight after leaving a controlling relationship.
 But there are options.
 Send a message to the Crisis Text Line.
 It’s completely free and their trained counselors will be able to help through hard times and give references to people in the area for further assistance, including sliding scale clinics.

 If you live near a large hospital or university, you can often see a psychologist-in-training for free.
 Psychology residents need patients, but everything they do is highly monitored by a practicing psychologist.
 The Association of Psychology Training Clinics has very low-cost or free options all around the world.
 You can find these free options usually in most countries.
 Research online and most libraries offer free internet or find resources through Domestic Violence hotlines.